btbytes/tohray/README.md

 ## Todo

 - [] RSS Feed
-- [] Export all the posts in a JSON file
 - [] Deploy on other PaaS platforms like unicraft etc.
 - [] Make a static build of this docker image.
 Currently, it is using a full sized Ubuntu Normal image. bleh.